The number of Amazon vehicles has increased

 Traffic Accident Injuries & Who’s Responsible

 In a traffic accident injury case, Amazon’s liability may very well rest on the question of whether the delivery driver was its employee, or that of one its delivery partners.
 Chances are that most of Amazon’s delivery partners under DSP are not as well established nor regulated as closely as other established parcel companies, like FedEx and UPS.
 The DSP partners will typically have less than 40 employees, drive smaller vehicles and thus avoid certain regulations, do not typically attract long-term employees and have far fewer resources than the established parcel companies.
 Thus, such a company is typically more likely to cause a traffic collision and more likely to have less financial ability to pay for injuries it may cause.
+A trusted delivery truck accident lawyer and motorcycle accident lawyer in Vegas can help determine the details of who should p

 Commercial Trucking Accident Liability

 Sure, the majority of the independent delivery companies will comply with legal requirements of liability coverage.
 However, with the pool of candidates to start these independent companies, under DSP, being former Amazon Flex drivers, the possibility of it being underinsured or uninsured increases.
 With the millions Amazon deliveries made daily and the time pressure to complete those deliveries, the probability of a vehicle collision increases.
+Trust our RV accident attorneys in Vegas and Amazon delivery truck injury lawyers to guide you through all of these complications.